RavenousLegs

 Vegetable gardens on Dal Lake

-I also took a walk in the vegetable garden surrounding the house.
-The vegetables tasted fresh and sweet because of the fresh water lake.
+I also strolled through the vegetable garden that encircles the house.
+The vegetables tasted incredibly fresh and sweet due to the nearby freshwater lake.

 vegetable gardens on Dal Lake, Kashmir